 A Legal Resource

 Finally, an attorney serves as a resource for any and all legal questions that you may have about the accident, fault, and the types of damages that you’re entitled.
-If filing a personal injury lawsuit is within your best interest, an attorney can guide you through how to do this, as well as the state’s statute of limitations (two years).
+If filing a personal injury lawsuit is within your best interest, an attorney can guide you through the process, as well as the state’s statute of limitations (two years).